wangchong666/ceph-daemon-nfs/README.md

 # NFS Ganesha
-nfs-ganesha - a user mode nfs server implemented in a container.
+A user mode nfs server implemented in a container.
 Supports serving NFS (v3, 4.0, 4.1, 4.1 pNFS, 4.2) and 9P.
 This container should also be configurable with all of the nfs-ganesha supported FSAL backends.

 Currently generates a config for just serving a local path over nfs.
-However supplying `GANESHA_CONFIGFILE` would allow ganesha to be pointed to a bind mounted config file.
+However supplying `GANESHA_CONFIGFILE` would allow ganesha to be pointed to a bind mounted config file for other FASLs/more advanced configuration.

 ### Versions
 * ganesha: 3.5